invisible string

 “I'm still on that tightrope” — mirrorball

 YouTube comment by @Donnie-e6m on the mirrorball YouTube episode reads the hanging / fragile-thread register across three songs.
-In Invisible String the thread is a love-line: the single gold strand that has always connected the speaker to the other person, fragile in its singularity but sustaining.
+In invisible string the thread is a love-line: the single gold strand that has always connected the speaker to the other person, fragile in its singularity but sustaining.
 In mirrorball the same figure is the performer's wire: the tightrope on which the whole performance hangs.
 Two songs in the same album rotate the same image through different emotional registers.

 the string knotted under the ribs